radius-project/docs/docs/content/tutorials/new-app/index.md

 1. Press CTRL+C to terminate the port-forward and log stream.

-1. Run `rad app graph` again to see the new dependency:
+1. Run `rad app connections` again to see the new dependency:

     ```bash
-    rad app graph
+    rad app connections
     ```

     You should see the container and Mongo database you just deployed, along with the underlying Kubernetes resources that were created to run them: